LocuraDU/DU-Locura-Storage-Info/README.md

 - Donate for Dr Pepper funds at Venmo @terranbytes
 - Join or start a discussion on the discussions tab

-# In Game
-- CredenceH
-- Locura
-- NoobTheory

-# Organization
+# Locura Mods
+Locura Mods develops mods for multiple games including Dual Universe, The Sims 4, Farming Simulator 22, Cities: Skylines, and Scrap Mechanic.
+We also have multiple organizations set up in Dual Universe.

 "Locura Mining Co" is a mining only org that also serves as a hub for our LUA code, mining rig sales, and raw ore sales.
-We also buy all ore. join today for help and free equipment for mining.
+We also buy all ore.
+Join today for help and free equipment for mining.

-"Locura Property Managment" is an organization that rents territories for mining or other uses.
-Fees are due on a pre determined bases that fits your play times.
+"Locura Property Management" is an organization that rents territories for mining or other uses.
+Fees are due on a pre-determined basis that fits your play times.
 Fees are payable in Ore, Quanta, or anything else of value.

-# In Game Location
-Our store is located on Alioth at "::pos{0,2,30.9634,107.0939,47.5806}" only 13km from M6.
-We have territory clusters (flowers) on every planet in game.
-Right now in store we sale raw ore, mining rigs, and LUA code.

-You may also VR at "Locura Mining Co".
+You may also VR to our store in Dual universe at "Locura Mining Co".

 # Other
 > **Note**
 > - This was originally a fork from (https://github.com/brendonh).
 > - Some aesthetic ideas from (https://github.com/Jericho1060)

+> **Warning**
+> Too many screen in an area will hurt game performance.
+The game will also start throttling back screen quality upon reaching a certain number of screens.
+Using Animations in screens will make this much worse.
+Only use a few animated screens in an area for best performance.